nexusformat/definitions/manual/source/ellipsometry-structure.rst

     :ref:`NXdispersion_function`
        This dispersion is described by a function and its single and repeated parameter values.
        It follows a formula of the form ``eps = eps_inf + sum[A * lambda ** 2 / (lambda ** 2 - B ** 2)]``
        (Sellmeier formula).
-See the formula grammer below for an ebnf grammar for this form.
+See the formula grammar below for an ebnf grammar for this form.

     :ref:`NXdispersion_single_parameter`
        This denotes a parameter which is used outside the summed part of a dispersion function,